svenvc/zinc/repository/Zinc-HTTP.package/ZnStreamingEntity.class/README.md

 When the client is done, either all data must be read or #consumeContent must be called.
 A client should normally not close the stream.

-A ZnStreamingEntity can also be instanciated with an existing read stream.
+A ZnStreamingEntity can also be instanciated with an existing binary read stream.
 During #writeOn: this stream is copied to the output stream.

 Part of Zinc HTTP Components.